httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 4. The signer creates an ordered set of component identifiers representing the message components to be covered by the signature, and attaches signature metadata parameters to this set.
 The serialized value of this is later used as the value of the Signature-Input field as described in {{signature-input-header}}.
    * Once an order of covered components is chosen, the order MUST NOT change for the life of the signature.
-   * Each covered component identifier MUST be either an HTTP field in the message context {{http-fields}} or a derived component listed in {{derived-components}} or its associated registry.
+   * Each covered component identifier MUST be either an HTTP field in the signature context {{http-fields}} or a derived component listed in {{derived-components}} or its associated registry.
    * Signers of a request SHOULD include some or all of the message control data in the covered components, such as the `@method`, `@authority`, `@target-uri`, or some combination thereof.
    * Signers SHOULD include the `created` signature metadata parameter to indicate when the signature was created.
    * The `@signature-params` derived component identifier MUST NOT be listed in the list of covered component identifiers.
 The derived component is required to always be the last line in the signature base, ensuring that a signature always covers its own metadata and the metadata cannot be substituted.